-Caption: New research in the journal Nature found that for each degree that the Earth's temperature rises, the amount of methane entering the atmosphere from microorganisms dwelling in freshwater wetlands -- a primary source of the gas -- will increase several times.
+Site Map (image) Princeton University Caption New research in the journal Nature found that for each degree that the Earth's temperature rises, the amount of methane entering the atmosphere from microorganisms dwelling in freshwater wetlands -- a primary source of the gas -- will increase several times.
 The researchers analyzed nearly 1,600 measurements of temperature and methane emissions from 127 freshwater ecosystems across the globe (above), including lakes, swamps, marshes and rice paddies.
 The size of each point corresponds with the average rate of methane emissions in milligrams per square meter, per day, during the course of the study.
 The smallest points indicate less than one milligram per square meter, while the largest-sized point represents more than three milligrams.
 Credit Image courtesy of Cristian Gudasz Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.